RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 2. Add the load balancer url, role arn and name of cluster.
 3. Click save and exit!

-> You will need to annotate your entities (catalog-info.yaml) with the following if you want to see data: ”backstage.io/kubernetes-label-selector: 'whatever you like'”
+> You will need to annotate your entities (catalog-info.yaml) with the following if you want to see data: ”backstage.io/kubernetes-label-selector: 'app=my-app,component=frontend'”
 > For more details please vist [here](https://backstage.io/docs/features/kubernetes/configuration#common-backstageiokubernetes-id-label)